TZGyn/shortener/README.md

 ## Breaking Changes (For builds before this date)

+### 9 February 2025

+Migrate using polar.sh, if you want to keep using stripe you must add `PAYMENT_PROVIDER=stripe` to .env

+All stripe related features will be removed soon

 ### 24 December 2024

 New file upload feature requires a tigris/s3 bucket with webhook setup in order to work properly